Key Takeaway

 Heretic democratizes uncensoring to an extreme degree.
 Anyone who can run pip can now produce near-expert uncensored variants of cutting-edge open models.

 That sentence should land differently depending on who you are.
 If you’re an AI safety researcher, it’s alarming.
 If you’re a privacy-focused user who runs models locally for legitimate reasons, it’s empowering.
 If you’re a policy maker, it’s a regulatory challenge that existing frameworks don’t address.
+Run AI models locally and offline.

 The Safety Alignment Arms Race